Invasive Cardiovascular Laboratories (Cath Lab) J2-1

-Since 1994, U.S. News & World Report has named the Miller Family Heart & Vascular Institute at Cleveland Clinic as "the best in the nation"for heart care.
+Cleveland Clinic is recognized in the U.S. and throughout the world for its expertise and care.
+Its heart center is also nationally ranked and recognized as the global leader in cardiovascular care.
 The staff, patients, and families are involved in many research studies and innovative technology.
 These areas are very challenging and provide many opportunities for professional growth.

 Cardiology Step-Down Units - J71, J72, and J73

 J71, J72, and J73 are cardiovascular step down telemetry monitored units.
 The three units make up a total of 73 beds: J71-25 beds; J72-24 beds; and J73-24 beds.
 These fast paced nursing units provide nursing care to a select medical cardiac patient population, which includes:

 - Chronic heart failure.